-Chapter 3: Network Configuration
+Chapter 4: Network Configuration

 Wireless networks support a stand-alone configuration as well as an integrated configuration with 10/100 Mbps Ethernet LANs.
-The 2.4 GHz Wireless Access Point also provides repeater and bridging services.
+The 2.4 GHz/5 GHz Wireless Access Point also provides repeater and bridging services that can be configured independently on either the 5 GHz or 2.4 GHz radio interfaces.